virtualansoftware/idaithalam-postman-collection/README.md

 # What is Idaithalam:

-Idaithalam is a Cucumber feature file generation product.
+Idaithalam is a NoCode/LowCode Api test Automation Framework.

-As a user: You need to export the POSTMAN Collection and pass to Idaithalam. **NO CODING at all**
+As a user: You need to export the POSTMAN Collection and pass to Idaithalam. **NO CODING required**

-Currently It supports generate Feature files for **POSTMAN Collection** and Virtualan Collection and Excel format(Coming Soon).
+Currently It supports generate Feature files for **POSTMAN Collection** and Virtualan Collection and Excel format.
 This will covert REST APIs based on POST, GET, PUT, DELETE and PATCH action as respective domain specific language which helps you to describe API/business behavior without the need to go into detail of implementation.

 ## Steps to create POSTMAN Collection